 - Mozgov continues to show potential as an all-around big man, only I’m not sure he’s the right all-around big man for the Nuggets.

 - Koufos didn’t have much success in the playoffs, but in the regular season he performed pretty well.
+In Atlanta it is possible to get a payday loan from nemocash loan broker.
 Worst case, he’s a solid rotation player.